‘Jackass’ star Bam Margera missing after leaving Florida rehab center

-The Delray Beach Police Department confirmed it was searching for Margera in an email to News Channel 8.
-WFLA has requested more information.
+The Delray Beach Police Department confirmed it was searching for Margera in an email to WFLA, which has requested more information.

 TMZ reports the pro skateboarder went missing on Monday after leaving the unnamed facility.
 The rehab’s manager told police Margera had expressed dissatisfaction with their services, and said he planned to check himself into a different rehab nearby.
 He drove away in a black sedan, the report said.